danielquinn/pyletheia/docs/quickstart.rst

     $ aletheia public-key --format=openssh

-Copy & paste the output of this command into a TXT record for your domain.
+Copy & paste the output of this command into a TXT record for your domain, prefixing it with `aletheia-public-key=`.
+The result should look something like this:

+    example.com.
+3599	IN	TXT	"aletheia-public-key=ssh-rsa AAAAB3NzaC1yc2E...

-Note that there's an RFC that requires that TXT records not exceed a length of 255 characters, but the work around is to store the single key as a series of strings on the same record.
+Note that there's an RFC that requires that TXT records not exceed a length of 255 characters, but the work-around is to store the single key as a series of strings on the same record.
 If you're curious about what this looks like, make sure you've got ``dig`` installed and have a look at ``danielquinn.org``: